 Does Kratom Interact With Nicotine?

 If using kratom and nicotine together, it’s wise to take a lower dose of both.
-This combination’s most common side effects are anxiety, muscle tension, dizziness, insomnia, and nausea.
+This combination’s most common side effects are anxiety, muscle tension, dizziness, increase in blood pressure, insomnia, and nausea.

-Kratom shares a similar risk of negative interactions with other stimulants — both pharmaceutical and plant-based.
+Kratom shares a similar risk of negative interactions with other pharmaceutical and plant-based stimulants.

 |Trade Names||Nicotrol, Nicorette, Commit|